 Click on instructor name to see bio.

-John is President of Team One Network, LLC a company established to test, evaluate, train and market various manufacturers' products to the Law Enforcement community as related to officer survival.
+John is President of Team One Network; LLC a company established to test, evaluate, train and market various manufacturers' products to the Law Enforcement community as related to officer survival.
 John spent 15 years with Heckler & Koch, Inc., ultimately rising to the position of Vice President of Sales and International Training.
 John led a team of instructors that pioneered the integration of formalized training doctrine with practical field experience.
 These cutting edge, realistic tactical training courses have become an industry standard.
 John was a Lieutenant with the DOD Police, where he served as a special reaction team leader and is a past President of FOP Middle Forge Lodge 100.
-He is Vice President of the International Association of Law Enforcement Firearms Instructors (IALEFI) a member of the Policeone.com Advisory Board and a member of the Police Magazine Advisory Board.
+He is member of the Board Directors of the International Association of Law Enforcement Firearms Instructors (IALEFI) since 1988 and served as Vice President from 1990-2016.

 Ray has been in the law enforcement and security field since 1979.
 He was a member of SWAT at Kennedy Space Center/Cape Canaveral Air Force Station for 19 years prior to accepting his current position as a Firearms Instructor at the Kennedy Space Center firing range.
 Ray has completed instructor certification courses through Team One, Heckler and Koch, NRA and FLETC in tactical handgun, submachine gun, patrol rifle, and precision rifle as well as low light/laser, active countermeasures and use of force.
 He also has armorer certifications through Heckler and Koch, Beretta and Glock.

-Dave has served as a member of the Clifton New Jersey Police Department for the past 33 years.
-During the past 8 years he has been assigned as the department’s Range Master.
-Dave is one of the founding members of the Tactical Response Team which was first formed in 1983, where he serves as team coordinator and the team’s lead firearms and tactics instructor.
+Dave retired from the Clifton New Jersey Police Department in 2012, after 34 years of distinguished service.
+During his last 10 years of service he was assigned as the department’s Range Master.
+Dave is one of the founding members of the Tactical Response Team which was formed in 1983, where he served as an Operator, Team Leader and the team’s lead Firearms and Tactics Instructor.
 He has trained law enforcement and military personnel throughout the country as one of the original adjunct instructors with Heckler & Koch’s International Training Division from 1990 through 2002.
 He has been instructing with Team One Network since it’s inception.

 A former Marine Corps Scout Sniper and 22 year Law Enforcement veteran, John currently serves as Lieutenant for the Indian River County Sheriffs Office, Vero Beach, Florida and is an Adjunct Instructor at Indian River State College.
 John is a former SWAT Team Commander and 17 year veteran of his department SWAT team.
 John has been a contract trainer for Armor Holdings, Inc. since 1996 and specializes in Ballistic Shield training.
 He has instructed cutting edge Ballistic Shield courses to all levels of Law Enforcement and Military personnel worldwide.
 John is also a certified instructor in firearms, defensive tactics and CQB and holds a B.S. from Barry University in Public Administration.